-From the 28th – 29th October 2017, the Institute of Ideas' annual Battle of Ideas festival of debate will take place in London’s Barbican Centre, addressing a wide array of topical areas in a refreshing and thought-provoking fashion.
+From the 28th – 29th October 2017, the Academy of Ideas‘ annual Battle of Ideas festival of debate took place in London’s Barbican Centre, addressing a wide array of topical areas in a refreshing and thought-provoking fashion.

 Battle of Ideas 2017:

 In a rapidly changing world, debating ideas matters more than ever.

 Politics is currently in a very fluid state, as was illustrated by the outcome of the UK General Election in June.
 Going into the election, the Conservatives were the clear favourites, but they ultimately blew their huge lead in the opinion polls and ended up losing their overall majority.
 Meanwhile, Jeremy Corbyn’s Labour entered the election with a radical manifesto many said would lead to be the party’s downfall and emerged with a surge in support.
 And, more broadly, there is a palpable sense that long-lasting political alignments are now starting to change.